 During the ceiling restoration, it was business as usual below.
 The trains kept running and 500,000 people passed through the station each day (today the average is 750,000 daily).
 Scaffolding throughout the main concourse would have been cost-prohibitive, impractical and hazardous.

 Instead, a 30-feet wide, trussed platform, curved to match the barrel-vaulted ceiling, was built to span the 120’ wide concourse with a work surface that provided easy access to the mural.
 It was mounted on rails at each wall - the same kind of rails used on the tracks, supported by a single course of scaffolding on both sides of the concourse.

-The Canning team worked alongside other contractors, carefully coordinating the completion of their tasks and the movement of the platform to each new section.
+The John Canning & Co. team worked alongside other contractors, carefully coordinating the completion of their tasks and the movement of the platform to each new section.

 Myth 4.
 A common household cleaner, or soap and water, applied with cheesecloth was used to clean the mural.